-Warning, or Reduction in rank, or Disqualification
+Warning, or Disqualification

 - (3) When a skater grounds a skate inside any of the corner pylons when it could have been reasonably avoided the skater shall be penalised by Disqualification. - (4) In relay events disqualification of an individual skater shall result in disqualification of the team.